MariaBravo/ExData_Plotting1/README.md

-## Introduction
+## About this assignment

- Goal: Examine how household energy usage varies over the period [2007-02-01, 2007-02-02]
- Task: Reconstruct Plot 4 using the base plotting system.
+ Our goal has been examine how household energy usage varies over the period [2007-02-01, 2007-02-02], by the reconstruction of the four plots given with this assigment instructions and using the base plotting system.
  Assumptions:
     1. The dataset "Electric power consumption" has been downloaded to the active working directory and has been saved as "household_power_consumption.txt".